 Most companies don’t wake up and decide that the whole world needs their product.
 They are too busy trying to make the product successful in one region to think about what it will require (cost, time, money, development, marketing, etc.) to make their product successful worldwide.
 The impetus for global expansion almost always comes from marketing or sales, not from product, customer support, or development teams.
 And the need for global expansion is usually to meet a commitment that has already been made.
 Thus the time frame is limited and the quality expectation will be high.
 So your why mandates a when that prevents a well thought out strategy for global expansion.
 It’s alright.
 You can fix this.

 First, have a stern conversation with your sales team to let them know they shouldn’t be selling things you don’t have.
-It won’t change their processes, or promises, but it will help you feel a little better about what comes next.
+It won’t change their processes or promises, but it will help you feel a little better about what comes next.
 You now have a timeline that is too short to do a proper job.
 Make sure to track your shortcuts so you can go back and fix them all when you finish your first international launch.
 You should also track any issues that come up because those will be essential to pinpoint the systemic issues you will need to fix as you scale your systems and tools to manage more locales.

 Where to begin?

 Most likely you’ll need to localize a GUI and some documentation or some marketing materials.
 Start with an evaluation of what is necessary.
-If the product has already been sold, then most likely the whole UI will need localization.You should do terminology, user guides as much as necessary, the UI, and support services should be addressed.
+If the product has already been sold, then most likely the whole UI will need localization.
+You should do terminology, and user guides as much as necessary, the UI, and support services should be addressed.
 You know this will be necessary to meet your team’s commitments but the localization work only prepares you for an initial launch.
 That is the easy part.
 The update and the management of the content lifecycle is where your team will fail without an actual plan.

 What you should really be doing

 What data are you collecting from customers?
-Can it be collected with your current design or does your product have character constraints that prevents your new customer base to communicate with you or sign up for your product?
+Can it be collected with your current design or does your product have character constraints that prevent your new customer base from communicating with you or signing up for your product?
 Where and how will you store the data you collect?
 Will it be encrypted at rest?
 What encryption do you use?
 What transformations does the text or content go through in transit, storage, or when it passes through services?
 Have you integrated ICU into your code?
 Which parts?
 Have you hard-coded text, used concatenation, or turned your pricing and marketing into operational exercises for a US loc team?
 Can you market the product the same way in a new locale?
 Each of the answers to these questions will necessitate development, process, and perhaps legal or tax changes.
 Let’s dive deeper to show you what I mean.

 Implications of some of these issues